PhilKershaw/phil.kershaw.ooo/content/_index.md

   </header>
   <div class="card-content">
     <div class="inner">
-      I joined Vodefone UK as part of the Resource Forcasting team as a lone developer tasked with creating a tool that would simplify the capturing of relevant data, applying common and custom forcasting algorythums and outputting reports in various formats.
+      I joined Vodefone UK as part of the Resource Forecasting team as a lone developer tasked with creating a tool that would simplify the capturing of relevant data, applying common and custom forecasting algorithms and outputting reports in various formats.
+To manage this project I adopted 2 of the 3 Scrum Artefacts (Product Backlog, Sprint Backlog) which enabled me to focus on the highest value features and produce a Python application - using the Django framework.
     </div>
   </div>
 </div>